Maya Lasker-Wallfisch: Author

 On the topic of her family history Lasker-Wallfisch also curated an original stage performance, The Laskers From Breslau, which she produced from the archive of family correspondence as a stage performance with live musical performances by composers such as Ernst Bloch, Max Bruch, and Maurice Ravel.
 This was presented at the Jewish Museum Berlin and later in Hamburg by invitation of the Shoah Foundation UCLA.
 In July 2020 she was invited to a talk about her book by Munich Documentation Centre for the History of National Socialism.

 Lasker-Wallfisch lives and works in London and Berlin.
 In 2020 she received German citizenship.

 The German translation of her second book, Ich schreib euch aus Berlin (I write to you from Berlin), was published by Suhrkamp/Insel in October 2022.

 Together with the director Daniela Völker, Lasker-Wallfisch created the documentary "The Commandant's Shadow" which premiered in May / June 2024.
 Also, she has completed her first stage play, for which she received international interest.
-It is scheduled to premiere in London and Vienna in 2025.
+It is scheduled to premiere in New York in June 2026.

 She is currently working on her second play and third book, the final volume of her trilogy, with the working title life After, slated for publication in 2026.

 In 2025 she was a recipient of the Mench Award for her contributions to Holocaust education.